Attributed arms: Kings

 Arms were attributed to important pre-heraldic kings.
 Among the best known are those assigned to the King of the Franks, who was given three toads.
-The three fleurs-de-lis of France supposedly derive from these (Neubecker, 225).
+The three fleurs-de-lis of France supposedly derive from these.

 William the Conqueror, the first Norman king of England, had a coat of arms with two lions.
-Richard the Lionheart used such a coat of arms with two lions on a red field (Loomis 1938, 47), from which the three lions of the coat of arms of England derive.
-However, there is no proof that William's arms were not attributed to William after his death (Boutell, 18).
+Richard the Lionheart used such a coat of arms with two lions on a red field, from which the three lions of the coat of arms of England derive.
+However, there is no proof that William's arms were not attributed to William after his death.

+King Stephen of England is sometimes given arms featuring a sagittary, either because he succeeded to the throne under Sagittarius, or because he gained an important battle using archers, or because his hometown of Blois used it as a symbol; some sources say he wore a seven-pointed badge with golden sagittary on a red field.
+However, there is no evidence that he ever used a sagittary as a symbol; it does not appear on any of his seals or other documents, or in contemporary records; it is first recorded by Nicholas Upton, writing three centuries later.

 The earlier Saxon Kings were assigned a gold cross on a blue shield, but this did not exist until the 13th century.
-The arms of Saint Edward the Confessor, a blue shield charged with a gold cross and five gold birds, appears to have been suggested by heralds in the time of Henry III of England (Boutell, 18) based on a coin minted in Edward's reign (Neubecker, 30).
-These arms were later used by Richard II of England out of devotion to the saint (Fraser, 44).
+The arms of Saint Edward the Confessor, a blue shield charged with a gold cross and five gold birds, appears to have been suggested by heralds in the time of Henry III of England based on a coin minted in Edward's reign.
+These arms were later used by Richard II of England out of devotion to the saint.

 Arms were attributed to the kingdoms of the Anglo-Saxon heptarchy.
 The Kingdom of Essex, for instance, was assigned a red shield with three notched swords (or "seaxes").
 This coat was used by the counties of Essex and Middlesex until 1910, when the Middlesex County Council applied for a formal grant from the College of Arms (The Times, 1910).
 Middlesex was granted a red shield with three notched swords and a "Saxon Crown".
 The Essex County Council was granted the arms without the crown in 1932.

-Even the kings of Rome were assigned arms, with Romulus, the first King of Rome, signified by the she-wolf (Neubecker, 224–225).
+Even the kings of Rome were assigned arms, with Romulus, the first King of Rome, signified by the she-wolf.